 (4) Work part-time during college.

 I had mostly on-campus jobs and worked in retail during breaks.
-My brothers and sister worked off campus, during school and every school break.
+My brothers and sister worked off-campus, during school, and every school break.
 I also privately tutored other students as a second, side job.
 Think outside the box.
 What can you or your teen do to earn money for college?
 One student I know got an A in Organic Chemistry and sold copies of his notebook for $65 each.
 He made a killing!
 (See this list for more ways of bringing in the cash.)

 (5) School choice